janick/pROWess/README.md

 subroutines and passing the async manager as argument appears to break things.
 The async patterns must be strictly followed.

 ### What works today

 * Discovers and connects to rower
 * Receives updates from rowing service every half-seconds.
-* Main screen design with updating rowing stats and status widget
-* Update on-screen widgets based on PM5 state updates
+* Main screen design with updating rowing stats and status widget from PM5 state updates
-* "Just Row" mode working
+* "Just Row" mode working, with auto-pause, resume, and stop
-* Alexa front-end to start app, program an X minutes or meters work-out
+* Alexa front-end to start app, program an X minutes or meters work-out or scheduled workout, pause, resume, and stop a work-out

 <p align="center">
     <a href="https://i.imgur.com/X9t6vcD.mp4"><img src="https://i.imgur.com/fbk4ctn.png"></a>
 </p>

 ### To Do